Inflammatory Bowel Disease And Arthritis

 Diagnosis can be done based on your signs and symptoms, medical history and a physical exam.

 Depending on the type of IBD, your doctor may perform an endoscopy (for Crohn's disease) or colonoscopy (for ulcerative colitis).
 Other tests, such as imaging and blood tests, may also be conducted.
-It is always recommended that you consult your doctor for advice and information on the type of tests which may be needed for your symptoms.

 Treatment options